HamidM9/Master-s-Degree-Thesis/README.md

 - **Betweenness Centrality** — importance based on shortest paths
 - **Closeness Centrality** — inverse of total distance to all other nodes
 - **Clustering Coefficient** — local neighborhood density
-- **PageRank** — importance via link structure
-- **Eigenvector Centrality** — influence of a node in terms of the importance of neighbors

 Each gene is enriched with these graph-based scores, making the feature space biologically meaningful.